ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Fixed Ferrofluid melee effect unintentionally working on corpses.
 - Fixed Ferrofluid melee effect unintentionally *not* working on Wisps.
 - Fixed a missing chunk of description text for Commando: Pulse Grenade.

-**4.0.1**

-- Added the Moddable Equipment Slot Max Charges Patch, which allows easier change of maximum equipment charges per slot.
-	- Fixes Stamina Bar applying triple max charges to ALL equipments while enabled.
-- Added Sturdy Mug custom projectiles to some ranged skills which did not previously support the item.